-For the first time in 2018, TPR asked schemes to measure the data they hold about their members and report this on the annual scheme return.
+For the first time in 2018, The Pensions Regulator (TPR) asked schemes to measure the data they hold about their members and report this on the annual scheme return.
 The LGA Bluelight team issued guidance on data scoring including which data items might be considered.
-This document revises the guidance for the 2019 return.
+This document revises the guidance for the 201920232 return. to take account of age discrimination remedy and immediate detriment.
+The guidance will be reviewed again in the future to include pensions dashboards data fields.